cynthiajteo/show-tracker/README.md

 ## About the App:

-This app is targeted toward users who watch multiple TV series concurrently and want to keep track of their shows.
-They may also leave reviews for each particular shows.
+This app is designed to be a personal app targeted towards users who watch multiple TV series concurrently and want to keep track of their shows

 ## Table of Contents